 - Ground mapping – The AN/APG-68 has Synthetic aperture radar (SAR) capabilities, which enables high resolution ground mapping for the F-16 to become a day or night, all-weather, precision strike aircraft.

 - Improved weapons systems – The AN/APG-68 enabled the F-16 to become even more formidable due to its compatibility with newer air-to-air and ground attack missiles, including Global Positioning System (GPS)-aided precision weapons.

 Without operational radar systems, a pilot is essentially blind in a sky, especially in poor visibility and high ceilings.
 Take away the fire control radar and pilots are unable to detect or engage air and ground targets.
 It is essential that a fire control radar be dependable and effective in a combat environment and in less-than-ideal weather conditions.

 The latest version of the AN/APG-68 is the version 9, or APG-68(V)9.
 It provides the Fighting Falcon with a 30% greater air-to-air detection range than its predecessor.
 It is equipped in several variants of the F-16D Block 50/52 for nations worldwide.

-Backed by 34 years of industry experience and with AS9100C and ISO 9100 certifications, Duotech is a leader source in providing responsive repair and support for your APG-68 Fire Control Radar.
+Backed by 34 years of industry experience and with AS9100C and ISO 9100 certifications, Duotech is a leading source in providing responsive repair and support for your APG-68 Fire Control Radar.